Piletskii-Oleg/chunkfs/README.md

-Chunkfs is a file system that can be used to benchmark different chunking algorithms, utilizing different hash algorithms and storage types.
+Chunkfs is a file system that can be used to benchmark different chunking algorithms, utilizing different hashing algorithms and storage types.

-Chunkfs is currently under active development.
+Chunkfs is currently under active development, breaking changes can always happen.

 ## Chunking algorithms